Early treatment is the key to increasing life expectancy for HIV positive.

 However, the study also found that the life expectancy of the HIV-positive person for some other groups - most notably women and people of other ethnicities than whites - is still considerably low compared to members of the general population and that in people who inject drugs , the life expectancy of the HIV-positive person in the age of antiretroviral therapy (ART) has not improved in any way.

-A second study, which looked at mortality rates between both HIV-positive and HIV-negative members of two groups of people at risk of contracting HIV, found that the limit of non-AIDS-defining disease rates among people with HIV who started with ART(the link is almost like chobver in the wet) above 350 cells / mm3 were not, and never were, greater than those among HIV-negative people comparable.
+A second study, which looked at death rates between both HIV-positive and HIV-negative members of two groups of people at risk of contracting HIV, found that the limit of non-AIDS-defining disease rates among people with HIV who started with ART (the link is almost like chobver in the wet) above 350 cells / mm3 were not, and never were, greater than those among HIV-negative people comparable.

 In other words, the only contributor to increasing mortality in people who started early ART was AIDS.